 Like other geckos, goldens are also prone to respiratory infections, including pneumonia.
 If your gecko is drooling or wheezing or has excess mucus around its nasal passages, these symptoms likely indicate respiratory problems.

 All of these conditions should receive treatment from a veterinarian who specializes in reptiles and especially lizards.
 Most geckos will recover from the above illnesses if treated in a timely manner.

 Choosing Your Golden Gecko

 Golden geckos are usually readily available from breeders since they tend to be lower-profile and less popular compared to leopard geckos or crested geckos.
 Be wary of wild-caught golden geckos since you don't have any way of knowing their health history or about any parasites they may be carrying.
 Captive-bred golden geckos tend to be healthier.

-Before you purchase a golden gecko, inspect its skin for any sign of dry patches, which could indicate problems shedding, and watch the animal eat if possible to ensure it has a healthy appetite.
+Before you purchase a golden gecko, inspect its skin for any sign of dry patches, which could indicate problems shedding.
+If possible, arrange to watch the animal eat to ensure it has a healthy appetite.

 Similar Species to the Golden Gecko

 If you're interested in pet geckos, check out:

 Otherwise, check out other types of reptiles and amphibians that can be your pet.